wp-plugins/the-events-calendar/readme.txt

 = 1.5.4 =

+A huge thanks to our first round of translators who helped us figure it all out and become a multilingual application!
+If you have any interest in translating, grab the .pot file in the /lang/ folder and then send us a completed copy.
+I'd like to suggest you start a thread in the forum so people know you are working on it and can collaborate.

+* Fixed localization functions so that translation files work
+* Translation files for:
+** Swedish: provided by Kaj Johansson
+** French: provided by Benjamin Nizet (Enseignons)
-* smarter date chooser provides only those dates which the month contains as choices, accounts for leap years ** fixes multi-month event bug pointed out by coold78 on the forum
+* Smarter date chooser provides only those dates which the month contains as choices, accounts for leap years - fixes multi-month event bug pointed out by coold78 on the forum
-* removed donate button from User Profile view
+* Removed donate button from User Profile view
-* cost now defaults to NULL
+* Cost now defaults to NULL
-** on front end, cost field disappears if its value is NULL
+** On front end, cost field disappears if its value is NULL
-* more robust path for the ajax that hides the donation button
+* More robust path for the ajax that hides the donation button to fix non standard wordpress install locations
+* Added comments to default event template + global on/off toggle in settings for comments on events posts
+* Set venue label to only display if there is a venue
+* Standardized ids and classes in bundled templates
+** Removed camelCase IDs and classes
+** Add "tec-" to the beginning of all ids and classes with the templates

 = 1.5.3 =